krugertech/RfcEmailValidator/README.md

 # Email Validator - RFC Compliance Documentation

-A lightweight email address validator that implements RFC 5322 compliance without dependencies on System.Net.Mail.
+A lightweight email address validator that implements full support for RFC5322 and partial support for RFC6531 & RFC2822 without dependencies on System.Net.Mail.

 ## Overview